otto-de/api-guidelines/guidelines/000_start-page/introduction.md

 This guide is a living document and will be revised over time as new rules are added or existing rules are modified.

-The guidelines are structured into individual rules that use the key words "MUST", "SHOULD", and "MAY".
+The guidelines are structured into individual rules that use the key words "MUST", "MUST NOT", "SHOULD", and "MAY".
 These keywords are to be interpreted as described in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).
 In this document, such keywords are highlighted in uppercase letters at the beginning of each section.